openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

   should be performed.
 - `scaleUp`: defines configuration for scaling up.
 This includes the following sub elements:
+  - `enabled`: decides if scaling up should be enabled or disabled.
+If this is set to true, but there are no triggers configured, the scale up is still disabled.
   - `scaleUpDelay`: duration to wait after a scale up before another scaling operation can occur.
   - `selectPolicy`: `next` to select the next bigger instance size.